top of page

 Exceptional schooling for boys aged 4 to 13

-Why is St Philip’s expanding its educational provision?
+Why has St Philip’s expanded its educational provision?

 The School values its place in the history of education in London, and is proud to maintain its location on its foundation site in the heart of Kensington, close to the Brompton Oratory.
 5 Wetherby Place is an active school building directly opposite our existing home, and the opportunity to expand into its space is compelling.